markh-de/KiVar/README.md

 Severity: Critical.

-While being party backwards-compatible, the `-!` statement is now no longer an option, but a property modifier.
+While being partly backwards-compatible, the `-!` statement is now no longer an option, but a property modifier.

 ***TODO***